Kchao1910/BudgetMakerCSV/README.md

 If a user decides to update categories they can either choose to remove or add a category.
 If a user decides to update a budget or expenses they must enter in the category number they want to update the budget/expenses for.

 ## __Creating New Budgets__
-There are 5 main steps in creating a new budget.
-First, the user chooses the month they would like to set a budget for.
-Second, the user enters in the name they would like to save the file as (do not include '.csv' at the end of your file).
-Third, the user enters in how many categories they would like to set (only postive whole numbers are accepted).
-Fourth, the user then sets the category name, budget, and expenses for all categories.
-Lastly, the user can choose to either continue to re-use the functions again or quit the program.
+There are 5 main steps in creating a new budget. <br>Step 1: the user chooses the month they would like to set a budget for. <br>Step 2: the user enters in the name they would like to save the file as (do not include '.csv' at the end of your file). <br>Step 3: the user enters in how many categories they would like to set (only postive whole numbers are accepted). <br>Step 4: the user then sets the category name, budget, and expenses for all categories. <br>Step 5: the user can choose to either continue to re-use the functions again or quit the program.

 # Project Goals
 1) CSV file generated (Complete)